dmidlo/histdata.com-tools/README.md

 Add `--pre-mutation-gates` to run the same closure gate battery before the first `git add`; the workflow blocks staging, commit, and push if those gates fail or rewrite files, and records the result separately from the post-push closure gates.
+Issue closure reports parse issue checklists or `Acceptance criteria` bullets into acceptance coverage evidence.
+Attach criterion-specific or shared evidence with `--acceptance-status`, `--acceptance-file`, `--acceptance-test`, `--acceptance-report`, or `--acceptance-note` using `KEY=VALUE`; `KEY` can be `ac-001`, a criterion number, slug, hash, or `*` for all criteria.
+Automatic issue close refuses missing required criteria unless `--acceptance-missing-ok` is supplied, and the override reason is recorded with `--acceptance-override-reason`.
 Default behavior remains report-only unless this flag is present.
 Add `--release-preflight` only during publishing work; normal issue closure records the TestPyPI local simple-registry preflight as not-applicable.

 ---